Parkinson's Disease: A Healthcare Professional's Guide

 A study published in JAMA Internal Medicine looked at over 10 years of safety data for these drugs and researchers reported that pramipexole (Mirapex) and ropinirole (Requip) were most frequently associated with this disorder.
 The compulsive behaviors usually improve or disappear when the dose is reduced or the drug is discontinued.

 Place in Therapy: MAO-B Inhibitors

-As monotherapy, MAO-B inhibitors onky modestly reduce motor fluctuations and treat early, mild symptoms.
-They may be added to dopa agonists or levodopa in more advanced disease and to help to reduce "off" time.
+As monotherapy, MAO-B inhibitors only modestly reduce motor fluctuations and treat early, mild symptoms.
+They may be added to dopamine agonists or levodopa in more advanced disease and to help to reduce "OFF" time.

 Rasagiline studies have established efficacy for both monotherapy and as an adjunct.
 However, selegiline studies are conflicting for adjunct treatment in later disease, although the use of selegiline monotherapy for mild symptoms has been shown to be effective.

 MAO-B Inhibitors: Dosing and Side Effects

 In general, the side effect profile with MAO-B inhibitors is good.
 Commercially available MAO-B inhibitors include: